Geraldine Brooks (writer): Early life

 A native of Sydney, Geraldine Brooks grew up in its inner-west suburb of Ashfield.
 Her father, Lawrie Brooks, was an American big-band singer who was stranded in Adelaide on a tour of Australia when his manager absconded with the band's pay; he decided to remain in Australia, and became a newspaper sub-editor.
 Her mother Gloria, from Boorowa, was a public relations officer with radio station 2GB in Sydney.

-She attended Bethlehem College, a secondary school for girls, and the University of Sydney.
+Brooks attended Bethlehem College, a Roman Catholic secondary school for girls, and the University of Sydney.
 Following graduation, she was a rookie reporter for The Sydney Morning Herald and, after winning a Greg Shackleton Memorial Scholarship, moved to the United States, completing a master's degree at New York City's Columbia University Graduate School of Journalism in 1983.
 The following year, in the Southern France artisan village of Tourrettes-sur-Loup, she married American journalist Tony Horwitz and converted to Judaism.